launchboxio/launchboxhq/docs/docs/installation.md

   -p 443:443
 ```
 ## Source
-Really not recommended, but we'll document it
+Really not recommended, but we'll document it at some point.
+Pretty much just `git clone && rails s`

 ## Tenancy

 Users who wish to have a dedicated environment, but without hosting it themselves, are able to create a new tenant.
 This
-is a unique deployment of Launchbox on separate infrastructure, exclusive to your team.
+is a unique deployment of Launchbox on separate infrastructure we managed, exclusive to your team.